Money is getting harder to come by and keep. It’s even harder to find more places to save when you’ve already scrimped so much.

 Remember, saving money on insurance isn’t just about getting lower premiums.
 There are a lot of discounts you might be missing out on if you didn’t report the most accurate personal information, ask your questions carefully, or take the time to weigh the pros and cons of your insurance company.

 Now’s the time to give your insurance a second look.

 Today, just about every piece of information you can think of has gone digital.
-The more information a computer has (on you, on insurance companies, on auto-related figures, etc.) the better answer it spits out when asked: Where can I get the best deal on car insurance quickly?
+The more information a computer has (on you, on insurance companies, on auto-related figures, etc.), the better answer it spits out when asked: Where can I get cheap car insurance quickly?

 How does all that magic happen?
 How does Insurify personalize and simplify the auto insurance buying experience from the shopper’s perspective?
 It’s pretty basic.
 Let’s figure out first what types of digital data it takes to make this site so efficient and provide interested drivers with the best rates possible.

 Scores 1 and 2: A tale of two credit scores

 Insurance companies use two different scores when deciding to insure you and how much they’ll charge.

 The first is your credit score—something you’re likely already familiar with.
 If not, here’s a brief explanation: Your credit score reflects how financially responsible you have been when it comes to paying your debts (on time, etc.).
 The more responsible you are, the higher your score will be, and the more likely you are to get a better rate or qualify for other discounts.
 Late payments, bankruptcies, etc. are all events that negatively affect this score.
 If you are interested in finding your current credit score or learning more about credit scores in general, the FICO score is one of the most common.
 (Note: As of August 2019, auto insurers in California, Hawaii, and Massachusetts cannot use a driver’s credit history—even a good credit history—to determine rates or eligibility.)